sblauth/cashocs/docs/source/installation.rst

   version that matches the hdf5 version used in FEniCS, and `matplotlib <https://matplotlib.org/>`_

-- You might also want to install `GMSH <https://gmsh.info/>`_, version 4.6.0. cashocs does not necessarily need this to function properly, but it is required for the remeshing functionality.
+- You might also want to install `GMSH <https://gmsh.info/>`_, version 4.6.0.
+  CASHOCS does not necessarily need this to function properly, but it is required for the remeshing functionality.

 Note, that if you want to have a `anaconda / miniconda <https://docs.conda.io/en/latest/index.html>`_